L-K-Chng/Batch-Processing-Pipeline-for-Carpark-Data/README.md

 # Batch-Processing-Pipeline-for-Carpark-Data
-- Python notebook for creating a batch-processing pipeline that reports car park entries and exits every 5 minutes using data from a given file.
+Developed a batch-processing pipeline to report car park entries and exits every 5 minutes.
+Mocked car park system data and stored it in a CSV file.
+Used Apache Airflow as the orchestration tool to automate data insertion into a PostgreSQL database every 5 minutes.
+Additionally, the data was transferred to Elasticsearch at the same interval, enabling visualization in Kibana.